 Some people live a life for others rather than for themselves.
 For instance, when we walk down the street and hear someone complimenting, “Hey, your outfit is pretty,” our minds are happy.
 On the other hand, if we hear someone criticizing, “That outfit is outdated!
 How dare this person wear that outfit,” our minds are sad.
 Living in this way is simply miserable.
 The quality or beauty of an outfit has nothing to do with ourselves.
 How can we live happily and worry-free when we are not the master of the mind, allowing others to control us, our minds happy from the compliments and sad from the criticisms of others?
 Like this robe on me.
 I have been wearing it for a long time.
 I simply view it as an object and do not spend time thinking about it.
 I wore this robe in Yilan.
 The disciples in Yilan noticed the robe was very old; I did not mind.
 I wore this robe in the United States, and the disciples in the US thought I would look more dignified in a Dharma robe; I did not feel uneasy, either.

 The Diamond Sutra says, “All forms are illusory.”
 The mind is so immense as to be beyond all things and yet so small that nothing can fit into it, and it is not restricted by time and space.
 As long as we do not base our actions on mundane matters, do not hesitate to do the right thing even at the cost of our life, do not seek fame, and are not greedy for fortune but keep the mind clear and taintless, we will not be set back by the rights and wrongs of the mundane world.
-All the desires, greed, anger, ignorance and delusion will be merely like the sword that cuts through water or the wind that blows on light, and just like the water and light are never damaged in this way, the eternal mind can never
+All the desires, greed, anger, ignorance and delusion will be merely like the sword that cuts through water or the wind that blows on light, and just like the water and light are never damaged in this way, the eternal mind can never be contaminated.

 - “Snack” in Chinese is composed of two characters: ‘dian’ and ‘xin’.
 The first character, dian, means order when used as a single character.
 The second character, xin, means mind or heart.
 The lady intentionally separates the two characters to test Chan Master Deshan.